+We use \tool{} to analyze the storage benefits of using multiple-bit-per-cell (MLC, $k$ BPC) ReRAM-based item memories for HD computation against conventional one-bit-per-cell DRAM-based memory.
+We use \tool{} to minimize the hypervector size while delivering a target query accuracy of \codein{99\%} for 2 BPC ReRAM, 3-BPC ReRAM, and conventional DRAM.

+\proseheading{MLC ReRAMs.} ReRAM is an emerging resistive memory technology that is prone to bit corruption but delivers fast access times, non-volatility, and improved density.
+We investigate the benefits of 2BPC and 3BPC ReRAM, which have raw bit error rates of \codein{0.0215} and \codein{0.1273}, respectively.
+All ReRAM error measurements were collected by characterizing a ReRAM storage array fabricated 130nm logic CMOS process in the BEOL with ECC disabled.~\cite{wei2023pba,hsieh2019high,le2021radar}

-\textbf{Resource Usage.} \tool{} produces hypervectors that require 689-7654 binary memory cells, reducing the hypervector size by a factor of 1.307x-14.51x. \tool{} produces 823-9129 bit hypervectors that use 412-4565 memory cells for 2 BPC ReRAM, netting an additional 1.673x-1.676x cell reduction over conventional binary memory.
-We observe though the overall hypervector size increases for 2 BPC memory, the 2x improvement in data density for this memory technology subsumes this size increase. \tool{} produces 2250-24836 bit hypervectors that use 750-8729 memory cells for 3 BPC ReRAM.
-Though 3 BPC ReRAM is denser than 2 BPC ReRAM, it does not net density improvements for the benchmark HD computations.
-By leveraging \tool{}, we can perform principled analysis of the promise of different device hardware technologies for HD comptutations.
+\proseheading{Analysis.} Figure~\ref{fig:storage} presents the number of memory cells required to store each hypervector as a function of the benchmark size for conventional, 2BPC ReRAM (\codein{2bpc}), and 3BPC ReRAM (\codein{3bpc}) hardware platforms. \tool{} produces hypervectors that require 76-8400 binary memory cells for conventional memory. \tool{} produces 94-10064 bit hypervectors that use 47-5032 memory cells for 2 BPC ReRAM, netting an additional 1.614x-1.677x cell reduction over conventional binary memory.
+Though the overall hypervector size increases for 2 BPC memory, the 2x improvement in data density for this memory technology subsumes this size increase. \tool{} produces 270-27361 bit hypervectors that use 90-9121 memory cells for 3 BPC ReRAM.
+Though 3 BPC ReRAM is denser than 2 BPC ReRAM, it does not net density improvements because the benchmark HD computations require substantially larger hypervectors to execute accurately in the presence of hardware error.